ryuji-konishi/AplacChat/frontend/README Setup chat-frontend on AWS EC2.md

-# Setup Chat on Amazon Web Service EC2 Instance
+# Setup Chat/Frontend on Amazon Web Service EC2 Instance
-This section describes how to set up an EC2 instance on Amazon Web Service (AWS) and run the inference of Chat component.
+This section describes how to set up both Chat and Frontend components on to the same EC2 Linux instance on Amazon Web Service (AWS).

 ## Create EC2 Instance
 Login to [AWS console](https://aws.amazon.com) and create an EC2 instance.